 TIM Good network coverage, good range of prepaid plans More expensive than Iliad

-Overall, Iliad for the best value.
-It has the cheapest prepaid plans and unlimited data roaming in the EU.
-However, if you need good customer service or 5G coverage, then you may want to consider Vodafone, WindTre, or TIM.
+Overall, Vodafone/Iliad for the best value.
+It has most affordable prepaid and free data roaming in the EU.
+However, if you seek good customer service or 5G coverage, then you can go for Vodafone, WindTre, or TIM.

 9. Tips for Saving Data for Italy SIM Card